mwichary/twitter-export-image-fill/README.md

 Download images from retweets (by default, the script only downloads images from your own tweets)

+`--skip-avatars`

+Do not download avatars from tweets (by default, user avatars are downloaded alongside tweet images)

 `--continue-from EARLIER_ARCHIVE_PATH`

 Use an earlier archive to get images from if possible, instead of downloading (useful for incremental backups), e.g. `--continue-from ~/Desktop/tweet-archive`